-• (WHO) Partner Agencies (HOW) will we deliver (WHEN) Timescales/ Milestones Progress Measures How much and how well have we delivered?
+(WHAT we are doing) Action (WHO) Partner Agencies (HOW) will we deliver (WHEN) Timescales/ Milestones Progress Measures How much and how well have we delivered?
 What is the difference made?
 Promote equality and inclusion.
-Tudalen 76 RPB Strategic Partnerships under the RPB.
+Tudalen 106 RPB Strategic Partnerships under the RPB.
 Local Authorities ABUHB Gwent PSB Independent/Third Sector Continue to promote advocacy services Golden Thread Advocacy Provision, Snap Cymru and NYAS for children and young people.
 Developing consistent, integrated regional services, that are accessible and respond to the population needs assessment.
 6 monthly reviews starting from April 2023.
 Number of people accessing advocacy support.
-Further development of accessible coproduced services to support people and promote inclusion, independence, and support people to become more resilient to manage their own conditions Strategic Partnerships under the RPB.Local Authorities Citizen panel working across Strategic Partnerships to continue to strengthen coproduction and implement Citizen Charter.
+Further development of accessible coproduced services to support people and promote inclusion independence, and support people to become more resilient to manage their own conditions Strategic Partnerships under the RPB.
+Local Authorities Citizen panel working across Strategic Partnerships to continue to strengthen coproduction and implement Citizen Charter.
 Continue with coproduction with children and young people through regional youth forum, to design mental health support.
-Quarterly meeting Number of engagement events/meetings Number of services reviewed which demonstrate coproduction
+Number of engagement events/meetings Number of services reviewed which demonstrate coproduction

-Continue to support the Gwent Regional Autism Group in coproduction with parents and neurodiverse individuals.
+• Continue to support the Gwent Regional Autism Group in coproduction with parents and neurodiverse individuals.
 Continue with regional parent group to engage and coproduce support with parents in relation to neurodevelopment services.
-Increase use of assistive technology, such as telecare to transform domiciliary care and supported living services under the RPB.
-Local Authorities ABUHB Gwent PSB Independent/Third Sector RSLs supported throughout Dementia Board, Gwent Adult Strategic Partnership and Carers Board, via their own strategic plans to support independent living and living well.
-Links to the Age Well agenda and key partnerships through Dementia Friendly Communities.
-April 2023.
-Individual measures linked to provision resources e.g., Dementia Hug dolls, magic tables etc. Promote healthier lifestyles and reducing health inequalities Strategic Partnerships under the RPB Public Health Wales Local Authorities ABUHB Gwent PSB 6 monthly reviews from April 2023.
+Increase use of assistive technology, such as telecare to transform domiciliary care and supported living services 107 Strategic Partnerships under the RPB.
+Local Authorities ABUHB Gwent PSB Independent/Third Sector RSLs • • Individual measures linked to provision resources e.g., Dementia Hug dolls, magic tables etc. Promote healthier lifestyles and reducing health inequalities • • Strategic Partnerships under the RPB Public Health Wales Local Authorities ABUHB Gwent PSB • 6 monthly reviews from April 2023.

-• Independent/Third Sector Continue to strengthen Transition • Strategic Partnerships wellbeing plans to avoid duplication) Maximise health and social care staff to promote strength based and what matters discussions.
-Work currently ongoing Quarterly meeting.
-Improved positive life outcomes for arrangements between children and young people's and adult services.
-ABUHB Independent/Third Sector ISCAN Board linked to the Children and Families Strategic Partnership and Mental Health and Learning Disability Strategic Partnership, to scope current Transition models and how to develop and improve.
-Support ISCAN Board and ensure good practice identified children, young people, and adults.
+Independent/Third Sector Continue to strengthen Transition arrangements between children and young people's and adult services.
+Definition 1000 Definition 1000 Independent/Third Sector Independent/Third Sector Independent/Third Sector ISCAN Board wellbeing plans to avoid duplication) Maximise health and social care staff to promote strength based and what matters discussions.
+Work currently ongoing linked to the Children and Families Strategic Partnership and Mental Health and Learning Disability Strategic Partnership, to scope current Transition models and how to develop and improve.
+Support ISCAN Board and ensure good Improved positive life outcomes for children, young people, and adults.
 Decrease duplication of services for children with complex heath needs and disabilities, through integrated services for children with additional needs (ISCAN).
-Continue to improve accessible RPB information, advice, and ABUHB assistance including support for LAs people with sensory needs RSLs including rehabilitation.
-Working with WG and partners to continue to develop and promote on progress already made, with a range of Information, Advice and Assistance provision, such as Dewis Cymru and Info engine.
+Continue to improve accessible RPB information, advice, and ABUHB assistance including support for LAs people with sensory needs RSLs including rehabilitation. practice identified Working with WG and partners to continue to develop and promote on progress already made, with a range of Information, Advice and Assistance provision, such as Dewis Cymru and Info engine.
 Ensure information is accessible and in

-Tudalen 79 various formats, especially for people with sensory needs.
+Tudalen 109 various formats, especially for people with sensory needs.
 Link to Dementia Board with the implementation and delivery of The All- Wales Dementia Pathway of Standards, for people living with dementia and sensory needs.
 Work with partners to increase and promote Rehabilitation Officers for Visually Impaired (ROVI) To build confidence; provide emotional support; regain lost skills and teach new skills.
 Also, to support, maintain and promote independence and choice.
-Review other local, regional, and national plans to identify areas of Review and identify areas of collaboration Maximise resources Single work programmes collaboration and alignment of ABUHB IMTP ABUHB PSB ISPB, NCN Local Authority Corporate Improvement Plans Identify opportunities for joint commissioning
+Review other local, regional, and ISPB national plans to identify areas of NCN Review and identify areas of collaboration Maximise resources Single work programmes collaboration and alignment of LAs ABUHB IMTP resources.
+ABUH PSB ISPB, NCN Local Authority Corporate Improvement Plans Identify opportunities for joint commissioning